-- Appointment/ratification of independent auditors; - Date and place of the annual meeting - Ratification of directors' actions on routine matters; and - Indemnification of directors and/or officers.
+- Ratification of directors' actions on routine matters: and - Indemnification of directors and/or officers.

 Social Conscience/Moral Issues

 ARGA will vote on a moral or social issue based on the economic impact of the proposal.
 In cases where the economic impact is not clear, a vote to "abstain" may be appropriate.